Resources for Businesses Impacted by COVID-19

 Are you or someone you know an independent contractor or gig economy worker?
 You may be eligible for Pandemic Unemployment Assistance through the CARES Act.

 Thanks to a $7.5 million investment from Verizon, the Local Initiatives Support Corporation (LISC) is offering grants to help small businesses.
 Grants of up to $10,000 are available to businesses facing immediate financial pressure because of COVID-19—especially entrepreneurs of color, women-owned businesses and other enterprises in historically underserved communities who don’t have access to flexible, affordable capital.
-The Round 4 application period is now closed.
+The Round 5 application period is now closed.
+Please register below to be notified of the next round opening August 31st.